Changes to Power Rates

 What will I see on my bill?

-The cost of fuel is included in the energy rate of your bill.
-Your first bill after this rate change will show some energy charges for electricity used at the old rate prior to February 18th, and at the new rate, after February 18th.
-The rest of your 2025 bills will have a single base charge and your new energy charge.
+The Base Rate and the Energy Rate will both change on your bill.
+Your first bill after this rate change will show the Base Rate before May 1 as well as the Base Rate after.
+It will also show energy charges for electricity used at the old rate prior to May 1, 2026, and at the new rate, after May 1, 2026.
+The rest of your 2026 bills will have a single base charge and your new energy charge.

 Is there support for customers who can’t afford rising rates?